JustalK/LABORATORY-REACT-GLSL-BACKGROUND/README.md

 - **Tutorial 4**: Drawing a circle
 - **Tutorial 5**: Using a frac for drawing a zen garden
 - **Tutorial 6**: Varying the radius of a circle for drawing forms
+- **Tutorial 7**: Creating a shader using the shaderMaterial from drei

 ## Links